DanHerman212/oud_treatment_outcome/README.md

 <a id='1'>[1]</a>
 US Food and Drug Administration [Opioid Use Disorder: Endpoints for Demonstrating Effectiveness of Drugs for Treatment](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/opioid-use-disorder-endpoints-demonstrating-effectiveness-drugs-treatment-guidance-industry)

 <a id='2'>[2]</a>
+National Library of Medicine: [A Literature Review Examining Primary Outcomes of Medication Treatment Studies for Opioid use Disorder: What outcome should be used to measure opioid treatment success?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7377168/)

+<a id='3'>[3]</a>
 National Institute on Drug Abuse Data Share Website: [NIDA-CTN-0027 - Starting Treatment with Agonist Replacement Therapies (START)](https://datashare.nida.nih.gov/study/nida-ctn-0027)<br>

-<a id='3'>[3]</a>
+<a id='4'>[4]</a>
 Columbia University Irving Medical Center [Opioid Disorder Treatment: First Three Weeks Forecast Success](https://www.cuimc.columbia.edu/news/opioid-disorder-treatment-first-three-weeks-forecast-success)

-<a id='4'>[4]</a>
+<a id='5'>[5]</a>
 Centers for Disease Control: [Understanding the Opioid Overdose Epidemic](https://www.cdc.gov/opioids/basics/epidemic.html)<br>

-<a id="5">[5]</a>
+<a id='6'>[6]</a>
 Centers for Disease Control: [Deaths involving illicitly manufactured fentanyl are on the rise](https://www.cdc.gov/opioids/basics/fentanyl.html#:~:text=Rates%20of%20overdose%20deaths%20involving,times%20the%20rate%20in%202013.)

-<a id="6">[6]</a>
+<a id="7">[7]</a>
 National Library of Medicine: [The Neurobiology of Opioid Dependence: Implications for Treatment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851054/)

-<a id="7">[7]</a>
+<a id="8">[8]</a>
 National Library of Medicine: [The Effectiveness of Medication-Based Treatment for Opioid Use Disorder](https://www.ncbi.nlm.nih.gov/books/NBK541393/)

-<a id="8">[8]</a>
-National Library of Medicine: [A Literature Review Examining Primary Outcomes of Medication Treatment Studies for Opioid use Disorder: What outcome should be used to measure opioid treatment success?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7377168/)

 </font>